 Chapter 8: Conclusion: Understanding participatory cultures of health and illness in contemporary societies

-Stefania Vicari is a senior lecturer in Digital Sociology at the University of Sheffield, UK.
-Her research interests include the general areas of digital media and communication, digital health, and digital methods.
-Her works have appeared in a number of journals including Information, Communication and Society; Media, Culture and Society; Social Media + Society; Social Movement Studies and Current Sociology.
+Stefania Vicari is Senior Lecturer in Digital Sociology at the University of Sheffield, UK.
+Her research interests include the general areas of digital participation, digital health and digital methods.
+Her works have appeared in a number of journals including Information, Communication and Society; Media, Culture and Society; New Media and Society; Social Media + Society; Social Movement Studies and Current Sociology.

 "By focusing on digital engagement and networking, this text sheds light on a critical component of contemporary forms of health activism.
 The book makes a significant contribution to our understanding of patient advocacy and health social movements." --Heather Zoller (Ph.D.), Professor, University of Cincinnati